Echoes in multi-ALP scenarios: Introduction

 In this work, we start from a minimal model and present a theoretical study of axion echoes in the context of multiple ALPs.
-In section \ref{2}, we briefly derive the relevant equations and projected bounds following reference \cite{Arza2019} in the single ALP case.
+In section \ref{2}, we briefly derive the relevant equations and sensitivity estimates following reference \cite{Arza2019} in the single ALP case.
 We extend our arguments in section \ref{3} to the multiple ALP case.
-We consider the simplest possible multiple ALP model with a set of $N$ ALPs, all coupling to the Standard Model (SM) photon, with the masses and coupling strengths distributed in a certain range, according to some distribution functions.
+We consider a simple multiple ALP framework with a set of $N$ ALPs, all coupling to the Standard Model (SM) photon, with the masses and coupling strengths distributed in a certain range, according to some general distribution functions.
 We consider two broad scenarios, coherent, with the ALP fields oscillating in phase, and incoherent, when the phases are assumed to be random, and derive the relevant equation in details.
 For the coherent case, we show that the echo power scales as $N$, leading to an amplification depending on the number of ALPs in the theory.
-We also consider the case of ALPs with small mass splittings as might happen naturally in various string based models or in models with ALPs featuring a clockwork mechanism for mass generation and show that the mass splitting parameter causes additional amplification leading to improvements in projected bounds even for a minimal $N=2$ case.
-In section \ref{4}, we present a similar treatment of the incoherent setup and show that the earlier amplification is lost - in fact, the projected constraints can be shown to be weaker than even the single ALP scenario.
+We also consider the case of ALPs with small mass splittings as might happen naturally in various string based models or in models with ALPs featuring a clockwork mechanism for mass generation and show that the mass splitting parameter causes additional amplification leading to improvements in sensitivity estimates even for a minimal $N=2$ case.
+In section \ref{4}, we present a similar treatment of the incoherent setup and show that the sensitivity estimates are always weaker than even the single ALP scenario.
 Echo calculations are dependent on the exact DM density profile chosen; here, we mostly follow the standard isothermal profile \cite{Turner} used commonly in axion echo literature in order to facilitate the easy and convenient comparison of results in the two cases.
 Our calculations and arguments can be extended to other DM density profiles when required.
 We present a discussion of our results in section \ref{5}.
 Detailed calculations are presented in the appendices.